samuelstein/website/pages/02.passion/item.en.md

 ---

 I love to work and to relax.
 In my spare time i go climbing and surfing.
 My current work focus are headless content management systems and scalable software architectures.
+More projects can be found on my [github profile](https://github.com/samuelstein) and [gists](https://gist.github.com/samuelstein).

 Selection of successfully implemented projects: